Visitors

 * **Pre-register visitors** whenever possible — it speeds up the check-in process and ensures the host is notified in advance.

-* **Use the host approval workflow** for secure spaces where you need the member's explicit permission before allowing a guest in.
+* **Use the visitor approval workflow** for secure spaces where you need the member's explicit permission before allowing a guest in.

 * **Link visitors to bookings** for meeting room guests — this provides full context (who, where, when) and enables the right notifications.